martenlienen/translations/README.md

 Translations
 ============

-Edit your translation files all at once so that they do not get unnecessarily out of sync.
+Edit your translation files in a synchronized way.

 Naming